manumei/DEPRECATED-biogames-/README.md

 ## Play Biology Minigames

-### Taxo-Match
+### Taxo-Bingo

-Given 4 organisms of a same Kingdom, match them with their corresponding Phylum
+Given a Bingo-like grid of taxonomic classifications, match the organisms that appear on the screen with one that suits them

 ### Disease-TicTacToe